workshopper/javascripting/problems/for-loop/problem.md

 Define a second variable named `limit` and make it equal the number `10`.

-Create a for loop.
+Create a for loop in 10 iterations.
 On each loop, add the number `i` to the `total` variable.

 You can use a statement like this one: